 Almost half the state’s water flows through the Sacramento-San Joaquin River Delta (often shorthanded to "Bay Delta").
 It's an estuary that is more than 1,100 square miles and ranges over five counties.

-Also, sea-level rise connected to climate change pushes salt water into the delta, increasing pressure on subsiding levees and worsening the other environmental problems.
+Also, sea-level rise connected to climate change pushes salt water further into the delta, increasing pressure on subsiding levees and worsening the other environmental problems.

 None of this is new, and since 1994, a joint state-federal program called CALFED works to improve levees, protect water supplies and restore a failing ecosystem.
-Fourteen state entities, an equal number of federal ones and various Native-American tribes are part of the effort.
+Fourteen state entities, an equal number of federal ones and various Native American tribes are part of the effort.

 8. The Delta Smelt is the canary in the Bay Delta.

 The smelt is both a 2-to-3-inch-long silver fish and a symbol.
-Environmentalists say it’s one of the best indicators of the health of the delta, and what it’s indicating isn’t good, especially since just 12 of 29 fish species endemic to the region still exist there.
+Environmentalists say it’s one of the best indicators of the health of the Delta, and what it’s indicating isn’t good, especially since just 12 of 29 fish species endemic to the region still exist there.

 Under the federal Endangered Species Act, the smelt are a threatened species.
-Farmers see it as an enemy, since supplies they use for crops are frequently curtailed to maintain river and estuarine flows in the delta.
+Farmers see it as an enemy, since water supplies they use for crops are frequently curtailed to maintain river and estuarine flows in the delta.

 9. Many farmers and their supporters see the drought as 'Fish vs. People.'